Adrian 2 years SENSORIAL 🖐️👀👂👅👃

 However, the Binomial cube is a sensorial activity since the child is not really calculating algebraic formulas but rather conceptualizes an abstract math concept in a tangible sensorial way.

 A binomial cube is suggested for ages three to six, but you can definitely try introducing it earlier.
 When an activity is presented prematurely, the child will let you know, and you will simply have to wait till a later time.
-However, when an activity is presented late, the “sensitive period” had ended, and the window of opportunity and excitement is missed.
+However, when an activity is presented late, the “sensitive period” has ended, and the window of opportunity and excitement is missed.
 Thus, the challenge is no longer there, and lack of stimulation would render this activity archaic.
-However, when presented early, a child might surprise you and show great interest, perseverance, concentration, and motivation to concur the challenge!
+However, when presented early, a child might surprise you and show great interest, perseverance, concentration, and motivation to conquer the challenge!

 So, with Adrian, I started presenting the Binomial cube when he was around two years old, and now, at 29 months, he seems very comfortable with it.